MagicXIV/ResearchArchiveMasterThesis/README.md

 Purpose: A fully resproducible research archive containing all relevant information to reproduce the results in my master thesis.
 With no need to change code.

-The Study: First, both the TIMSS and PISA datasets were cleaned.
+The Study: The aim of this research was to find out the effect of Motivation on Ability Estimates.
+This was done through a multi-group SEM model.
+First, both the TIMSS and PISA datasets were cleaned.
 Then, the data was split into two groups (50/50) to make a train and a test set.
-Then, a multi-group SEM model was fitted to the train data.
+Afterwards, a multi-group SEM model was fitted to the train data.
 The best fitting model based on certain fit statistics and other indicators (see the report for a full explanation) was chosen.
-Then, the best fitting multi-group SEM model was fitted to the Test data.
-This fit was then evaluated.
+Next, the best fitting multi-group SEM model was fitted to the Test data.
+This fit was evaluated.
 The Data: Both datasets are anonymous open access data from Large-Scale Assessment Studies on students: TIMSS (https://timss2019.org/international-database/) and PISA (https://www.oecd.org/en/data/datasets/pisa-2018-database.html)

 ## Folder structure
 ResearchArchiveMasterThesis
 ├── 1.Pre-Processing
 │   ├── IntermediateData
 │   │   ├── PISAdata.RData